Written By

 - Weakened Resilience and Risk Assessment: Limited exposure to the challenges of outdoor play can hinder children’s ability to navigate risk and build resilience, impacting decision-making skills.

-Outdoor play is not just a way for children to burn off energy; it’s a crucial component of their growth and development.
+Outdoor Play In Children is more than just an opportunity to burn off energy; it is a vital element in their overall growth and development.
 Here’s why:

 - Physical Health: Playing outside promotes physical activity, which is essential for keeping a healthy weight and avoiding childhood obesity.
 Additionally, it promotes cardiovascular health, muscle strength, and coordination.